From the Division Chief

 Family Medicine Residency

-The family medicine residency partners with local health care and community teams to meet the needs of various individuals, families, and populations, with the core goal of reducing health care disparities and improving health.
+The Duke Family Medicine Residency partners with local health care and community teams to meet the needs of various individuals, families, and populations, with the core goal of reducing health care disparities and improving health.

 Duke Family Medicine Center